Skip to content

 Risks

-The majority of side effects associated with these vaccines are mild and transient and last less than 72 hours.
+Most side effects associated with these vaccines are mild and transient and last less than 72 hours.
 They include injection site pain, redness/swelling, fatigue, fever, headache and muscle pain.
 Severe side effects, such as anaphylaxis and myocarditis, are rare.

 Myocarditis is a known but rare side effect of the mRNA COVID-19 vaccines.
 It is typically associated with the second dose and adolescent boys.
-Those aged 12-17-year-old are most at risk.
+Those aged 12-17 years are most at risk.
 Local and international data suggest that children under 12 are at a lower risk following mRNA COVID-19 vaccination (1 in a million doses).

 Some common questions from families and how to deal with them